Foundation Degree Community Football Coaching and Development

 This award-winning community football coaching course, designed in conjunction with the English Football League Trust, develops the skills and qualities that are required to work within professional football clubs community departments or national governing bodies in areas of growth such as social inclusion, community coaching and football development.

 You’ll learn about children and youth coaching, football coaching, football development, social inclusion, and sports management skills.
-You will be based predominantly within your own football club, with a minimum of five days per year at the USW Sport Park, spread across 2 residential study visits in August & May.
+You will be based predominantly within your own football club, with a minimum of five days a year at the USW Sport Park, spread across 2 residential study visits in August & May.
 Whilst on your residential visit to USW you will access and utilise our £15m state-of-the-art coaching and performance development centre with full size indoor 3g pitch, equipped with the latest GPS, Video and Audio technology to support your coach education development.

 The Foundation Degree Community Football Coaching and Development will be based within the student’s football club, and lectures, seminars and tutorials will be delivered on site and via provided material.